 Offaly County Council has guidelines and criteria for erection of headstones at burial grounds.
-Before any work commences at the burial plot, an Application Form to Erect a Headstone must be completed and submitted to the Environment Section, Offaly County Council, and permission may be granted, which will stipulate certain conditions.
+Before any work commences at the burial plot, a Headstone Application Form.pdf (size 592.1 KB) must be completed and submitted to the Environment Section, Offaly County Council, and permission may be granted, which will stipulate certain conditions.
 The form may be downloaded, or can be obtained directly from the Environment Section.
 There is no fee for this application.

 Provision of burial grounds

 There is an ongoing programme for the provision and extension of burial grounds within available resources.
 Land has to be identified and trial holes must be undertaken to test its suitability.
 The provision and extension of a burial ground is subject to Planning Regulations.
 The Council welcomes partnership with local communities who wish to undertake development works themselves with the support of the County Council.

 Purchase of Burial Plot in burial ground owned by Offaly County Council

 If you wish to purchase a plot you should contact the Caretaker of the appropriate cemetery.
 Contact Environment Section for details at 05793 57416 or e-mail email@example.com.

 Please note that burial plots will not be sold in advance, but only as the need arises.

 The fee for a single individual burial plot at one of the Burial Grounds listed on the attached schedule is €450.00; the fee for a double burial plot is €900.00.

 Records of all burial plots allocated and all burials vested in Offaly County Council are maintained by the Caretaker or Registrar.
 Further information is available from the Environment Section - phone 05793 57416, or e-mail firstname.lastname@example.org.